 Each component plays an important role.
-Using top of the line needles, tonearms, and even platters will all have a direct positive impact on sound quality.
+Using top of the line needles that don’t go bad as quickly, tonearms, and even platters will all have a direct positive impact on sound quality.

 Now that you know how record players work, you can choose a model that comes loaded with the right features and components you need to get the most out of your sound system.